 “To escape is the greatest of pleasures,” Virginia Woolf wrote in her essay ‘Street Haunting: A London Adventure’ (1930).
 She described how “[walking] alone in London is the greatest rest”, offering the kind of imaginative freedom that only solitariness affords: the opportunity to look beyond oneself and, in the striking vignettes of people and places, see into the lives of others.
-During this time of social isolation, then, there’s a lot to be said for taking a mental journey through the landscapes we love with the help of a good book or few…
+There’s a lot to be said for taking a mental journey through the landscapes we love with the help of a good book or few…

 An integral part of Woolf’s London was The Royal Parks.
 As a child she walked twice-daily in Kensington Gardens with her father, the critic and author Leslie Stephen.
 The family lived at 22 Hyde Park Gate in Kensington, just opposite the largest expanse of greenery in the city.
 Though she often found the repetitiveness of these walks tedious, it did encourage Virginia and her siblings to make up “long long stories” to pass the time (‘A Sketch of the Past’, 1939).
 With her sister Vanessa she even produced a family newspaper, ‘The Hyde Park Gate News’, which provides some wonderfully satirical insights into their household and the ritual visits to Kensington Gardens – from playing hide and seek to avoiding the woman who paraded there every day in a dirty dressing gown.
 What in childhood was a chore became for the adult writer a lasting source of comfort, respite and inspiration; indeed, she wrote in her diary “the greatest happiness in the world is walking through Regent’s Park…making up phrases” (6 June 1935).